The Basque Coast Cycling Holiday

 BilbaoIn Bilbao you stay in a excellent **** hotel which is less than a ten minute walk from both the historic old town and the Guggenheim Museum.
 It is a comfortable, modern building with excellent facilities and is a perfect base for exploring the city.

-LekeitioHere you stay in a small boutique hotel, situated close to the beach.
-It is traditionally styled and decorated and offers good facilities, including an excellent restaurant.
+LekeitioHere you stay in a small boutique hotel, housed in an 18th century mansion, and situated just a short walk from the beach.
+It is traditionally styled and decorated and has beautiful gardens.

-GetariaIn Getaria you stay in another locally run Boutique hotel.
+GetariaIn Getaria you spend two nights in another locally run Boutique hotel - one of our favourites in the whole of Spain.
 The small hotel is set in a 15th century tower and offers incredibly picturesque views of the coast.

 San SebastianIn San Sebastian you stay in a comfortable *** hotel situated just five minutes from the cathedral and within easy walking distance of the beach and the old town (where you can find the hundreds of pintxos bars for which the city is famous).